carrotpaul/forte/README.md

 1. This project was made with Docker in mind.
 You can download Docker via their [official site](https://www.docker.com/get-docker).

-2. For the application to work, you will need to set an authorization token.
-The app itself authenticates using a salt & pepper hashing algorithm.
+2. For the application to work, you will need to set an API authorization token.
+The app itself authenticates using a salt & pepper along with the SHA-256 hashing algorithm.

     Generate a random pepper, and figure out the encrypted value of your password using the in-app salt.
-Place the encrypted password, along with the pepper in `server/auth/auth_certificate` with the encrypted password on the first line, and the pepper on the following line.
+Place the encrypted password, along with the pepper in `server/api_certificate.cred` in dictionary format.
+Multi-line passwords and peppers are allowed.

-    **Note:** If your pepper is very long, feel free to splice it into multiple lines.
-However, this will append the `\n` character for each line, and therefore to the final pepper string itself.
-This will affect the encryption of your secret.

     ```bash
-    $ touch server/auth/auth_certificate
+    $ touch server/api_certificate.cred
-    $ echo $encryptedPassword >> server/auth/auth_certificate
-    $ echo $generatedPepper >> server/auth/auth_certificate
+    $ echo {"encrypted_password": $encryptedPassword, "pepper": $generatedPepper} \
+      >> server/api_certificate.cred
     ```

 3. Before you can run `docker-compose`, you will be required to build the image for the source code.
 You may tag the build as you wish (as long as the name is still `forte`).